 - My track car has no cloth roof, just a removable (lift off) hard top, this would be a pain in Summer as a daily drive.

 - You don’t have to worry about having a working and legal car to get home in.
-Many track cars break down at the track, they also wear their tyres down rapidly, often to the cords.
+Sometimes track cars break down at the track, they also wear their tyres down rapidly, often to the cords.

 Disadvantages of using a track car as a daily drive: